Every NFL Division's Biggest Winner Through Early Free Agency

 The 38-year-old McCown is a consummate professional, and he's coming off a career season before suffering a broken hand.
 Bridgewater is the lottery ticket.
 The 2014 first-round pick hasn't played a significant snap since the 2015 campaign due to a devastating knee injury, yet he looked like a potential franchise quarterback during his first two seasons.

 The quarterbacks will be joined by Isaiah Crowell in the backfield.
 Bilal Powell led the Jets last season with 772 rushing yards.
 Crowell ran for at least 853 in each of the past two seasons as the Cleveland Browns' leading rusher.
 The 25-year-old is at his best when utilized as a downhill runner with home run capabilities.

 Finally, Avery Williamson becomes the Jets' new defensive field general.
 Williamson is younger (26) and better working in space than Demario Davis, who signed with the New Orleans Saints.

 The Jets surprised most with a 5-11 record last season.
 New York may not have reached the point where it can compete with the New England Patriots for an AFC East crown, but the franchise has the potential to finish second in the division with its recent additions.

 Ereck Flowers is no longer the New York Giants' left tackle.
 This fact alone makes New York's offseason a success.

 Flowers has been a severe disappointment since former general manager Jerry Reese selected the offensive tackle with the ninth overall pick in 2015.
-Dave Gettleman rectified this mistake with his first major free-agent acquisition since taking general manager duties.
+Dave Gettleman rectified this mistake with his first major free-agent acquisition since taking general manager duties in December.